St Hilda’s College Work Experience

 • Complement their academic and vocational courses in school.

 The process of organising the placements normally starts in November/ December with an assembly.
 The early time frame is to give students enough time to contact potential employers.
 College students will attend their placement during the summer term.

-All students need to ask their employer to complete the own placement form and return it to Miss Judge (College Manager) in the 6th form office, and a copy of the ‘Employers Liability Compulsory Insurance document’ or you will not be able to attend the placement.
+All students need to ask their employer to complete the own placement form and return it to Miss McDonald (College Manager) in the 6th form office, and a copy of the ‘Employers Liability Compulsory Insurance document’ or you will not be able to attend the placement.

 Preparation for Work Placement

 Decide on the type of work you would like to do.